sonv/sonv.github.io/index.markdown

 to go back to Vietnam).

+I was an assistant professor at Fulbright University Vietnam from 2022-2025.
-I was a Hans Rademacher Instructor in the Department of Mathematics at the University of Pennsylvania from 2021-2022.
+Hans Rademacher Instructor in the Department of Mathematics at the University of Pennsylvania from 2021-2022.
 Prior to Fall 2021, I was a student of [Gautam Iyer](https://www.math.cmu.edu/~gautam/) and [Bob Pego](https://www.math.cmu.edu/~bobpego/) at Carnegie Mellon University.
 I am particularly keen on turning real-world phenomena into theorems.